 Reading Time: 2 minutes

-In the past, Macedonia was a major wine-producing country and accounted for around two-thirds of the wine production in Yugoslavia.
-Today, Macedonia has around 33,500 hectares of vineyards area, with 70% of the grapes being used to produce 120 million liters of wine every year—more than half of the production is sold as bulk wine.
+In the past, North Macedonia was a major wine-producing country and accounted for around two-thirds of the wine production in Yugoslavia.
+Today, North Macedonia has around 33,500 hectares of vineyards area, with 70% of the grapes being used to produce 120 million liters of wine every year—more than half of the production is sold as bulk wine.

-The Tikveš winery is the biggest wine producer in Macedonia and Southeast Europe.
+The Tikveš winery is the biggest wine producer in North Macedonia and Southeast Europe.
 Established in 1885, the Tikveš winery is named after a wine district of the same name.
 The winery produces over 20 million liters of wine every year.
 In 2010, the Tikveš winery started releasing premium single-vineyard wines.

 Exotic Wine Travel’s Choice: Tikveš Barovo 2012

 The Tikveš Barovo 2012 tastes a lot like a wilder Ridge Lytton Springs (Zinfandel-based wine from California).
 Rich and supple mouthfeel, prominent tension, and suitable acidity.
 People who like big, fruit-forward wines will really enjoy this.
-This is the epitome of Macedonian wine—lots of ripe black fruit flavors and powerful bouquet packed behind a richly coloured facade.
+This is the epitome of North Macedonian wine—plenty of ripe black fruit flavors and powerful bouquet packed behind a richly coloured facade.

 You May Also Enjoy

 - North Macedonian Wine: Tikveš Bela Voda and Stobi Syrah: Watch Video on YouTube

 - Report: Vinodonia Skopje Wine Salon